Optimizing Crop Management with Reinforcement Learning and Imitation Learning: Experiments and Results

 \section{Experiments and Results}

-Experiments on the training of N and irrigation management policies for the maize crop in 1982 Florida were conducted under both full observation and partial observation to validate the feasibility and benefit of the proposed framework.
-We used DQN to train management policies under full observation, and the trained policies are then used as the experts to train management policies under partial observation using IL.
-We tested the performance of all the trained policies in simulation and compared the results with that of a baseline policy following a corn production guide for farmers in Florida \cite{wright2004field}.
+Experiments on the training of N and irrigation management policies for the maize crop under both full observation and partial observation were conducted with two case studies.
+The first case study uses the simulated environment of Florida, US in 1982, and the second case study uses the simulated environment of Zaragoza, Spain in 1995.
+These two case studies aim to validate the feasibility and benefits of the proposed framework, not for immediate deployment.
+For real-world deployment of our framework, more details can be found in Section \ref{sec:deployment}.

+or each case study, we used DQN to train the RL agent under full observation, and the trained policies were then used as the experts to train management policies under partial observation using IL.
+We tested the performance of all the trained policies in simulation and compared them with baseline policies.
+The baseline policy for the Florida case study follows a maize production guide for farmers in Florida \cite{wright2022field} written by domain experts, and the baseline policy for the Zaragoza case comes from the survey data on the real-world management practices of maize farmers in Zaragoza \cite{malik2019dssat,skhiri2012impact}.
+All experiments included in this paper were conducted at least ten times and the detailed description of state variables can be found in Table \ref{table:state-description}.

+Regarding the two baseline methods, the details are listed below.
+Florida case: For N fertilization, 40 kg/ha of fertilizer is applied at the planting date, 40 kg/ha is applied when the maize reaches about 12 inches tall, 150 kg/ha is applied when the maize reaches 15 inches tall, and finally 130kg/ha is applied 4 weeks after.
+For irrigation, one inch of water is fed every 10 days until the maize reaches 15 inches high, an inch is applied every 7 days before tassel emergence, and finally an inch of water is applied every 3 days until maize maturity.
+Spain case: 50 kg N/ha of fertilizer is applied at pre-planting, 100 kg/ha of fertilizer is applied in the first sidedress (15th June), and another 100 kg N/ha is applied in the second sidedress (10th July).
+Irrigate once every 3 days with 16 mm every time.